aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.23.11 (April 8, 2021) =
+* FIX: Maybe fix a Too few arguments message for some users.

 = Version 2.23.10 (March 14, 2021) =
 * Improvement: Add bulk actions to the bottom of the page redirects and captured 404s pages. (for deeveearr)